 Abstract: Sequential manipulation tasks require a robot to perceive the state of an environment and plan a sequence of actions leading to a desired goal state, where the ability to reason about spatial relationships among object entities from raw sensor inputs is crucial.
-Prior works relying on explicit state estimation or end-to-end learning struggle with novel objects.
-In this work, we propose SORNet (Spatial Object-Centric Representation Network), which extracts object-centric representations from RGB images % trained from large amounts of simulated robotic manipulation data, conditioned on canonical views of the objects of interest.
+Prior works relying on explicit state estimation or end-to-end learning struggle with novel objects or new tasks.
+In this work, we propose SORNet (Spatial Object-Centric Representation Network), which extracts object-centric representations from RGB images conditioned on canonical views of the objects of interest.
 We show that the object embeddings learned by SORNet generalize zero-shot to unseen object entities on three spatial reasoning tasks: spatial relationship classification, skill precondition classification and relative direction regression, significantly outperforming baselines.
 Further, we present real-world robotic experiments demonstrating the usage of the learned object embeddings in task planning for sequential manipulation.